tsx0314/tp/docs/DeveloperGuide.md

 1. New `HelpCommand` object is created by passing in a String containing arguments from `Parser`.
 2. The constructor `HelpCommand` will split the arguments based on the `--` regex and store them in an array of strings called `filters`.
-3. The method `execute` will of `Command` class will then be called all the way from `Duke` with `filters` as its argument.
+3. The method `execute` of `Command` class will then be called all the way from `Duke` with `filters` as its argument.
-4. This method decides what to append to the string `printToUser` as specified by the `fitlers`.
+4. This method decides what to append to the string `printToUser` as specified by the `filters`.
 5. After looping through all the `filters`, this method will return an object called `CommandResult` and pass `printToUser` as its argument.
 6. `Duke` will then call `printResult` method from `CommandResult` which will print the necessary message.